Sofiyakrct/Indoor-Gardening-Management-System/README.md

 1. Create or Update Record
 2. Ask For Approval on Indoor Gardening Requests

-The flow was tested successfully using the ServiceNow test functionality.
+The flow was tested successfully using ServiceNow's test functionality.

 #### Indoor Gardening Request Completion Notification

 A second flow named **Indoor Gardening Request Completion Notification** was created.

-The flow is associated with the **Indoor Gardening Requests** table and uses a **Send Email** action for completion notification based on its configured trigger conditions.
+The flow is associated with the Indoor Gardening Requests table and uses a **Send Email** action for completion notification based on its configured trigger conditions.

----

 ### 7. Approval Relationship

 A relationship named **Indoor Gardening Request Approvals** was created.

-The relationship connects:
+It connects:

 * **Applies to table:** Indoor Gardening Requests
 * **Queries from table:** Approval `[sysapproval_approver]`